PengfeiHePower/ToolData-public/README.md

 ✨ A comprehensive benchmark for evaluating tool-using language models across multiple practical domains, designed to test models' ability to effectively utilize external tools for real-world tasks.
 Bring new insights to LLM-based agentic tool usage!

 ## 🆕 News
+📢 [**2025/8/24**] We release the tool evaluation script for ReAct (agentic method), supporting both static and dynamic tool retrieval.

 📢 [**2025/8/23**] We release the tool evaluation script for LLMs, supporting multiple query methods and tool selection modes.

 📢 [**2025/8/21**] We release the first version of TRAJECT-Bench, including a high-quality executable production-style tool set and a novel tool-usage query dataset.
 The tool-calling trajectory is driven by real-world task types and invlove multiple tools from 3 to 10, enabling a scalable evaluation of tool-using capabilities.
 Queries consist of simple and hard versions, enabling deeper investigation on complexity.